Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Implementation

 \section{Implementation}

-As previously noted, details of the weight shuffling operation (and implementations) can vary for different model architectures.
+As previously noted, the implementations of the weight shuffling operation can vary for different model architectures.
 In this section, we provide a detailed explanation of the weight shuffling process for representative architectures.